 The three other sons died in the Americas – Andrew in Kingston, Jamaica; James in Berbice, British Guiana and the Honorable William Howatson in Trinidad – where he served in the Chamber of Commerce.

-Margaret , the only daughter, married William McGeachin who worked as an ironmoner in hos father’s business in the Square.
-They lived in East Elm Cottage and then later in Tower Street.
+Margaret , the only daughter, married William McGeachin who worked as an ironmoner in his father’s business in the Square.
+They lived at East Elm Cottage and then later in Tower Street.
 Their only son, William followed in his grandfather’s footsteps and worked as a bank clerk in the Lanark branch of the Clydesdale Bank.
 While serving as a captain in the Highland Light Infantry he fought in the Gallipoli campaign of World War I. [Cumnock History Group,WWI Soldiers].

 Mother, Margaret Howatson continued to live at Glaisnock Cottage, before passing away in 1894 at the grand age of 88 years before being laid to rest with her husband and sons along side the wall of the Auld Kirk of New Cumnock.